 When teaching subtraction with renaming, a great deal of time is initially spent on helping students understand the borrowing or renaming process.
-While the NCTM Curriculum and Evaluation Standards (NCTM, 1989) recommends decreased attention on computation, an emphasis on understanding the renaming process in subtraction should still be a part of elementary mathematics.
+While the National Council of Teachers of Mathematics' Curriculum and Evaluation Standards (NCTM, 1989) recommended decreased attention on computation, an emphasis on understanding the renaming process in subtraction should still be a part of elementary mathematics.
 Students need to be reminded that it is not the answer that is so important, but rather the processes used in finding the difference.
 Although the algorithm used to find this difference with renaming may not reveal what happens with the minuend and subtrahend, this has not always been the case.

 What follows is a review of the historical development of subtraction algorithms used in the United States.
-The algorithms used to teach subtraction today have changed very little since the 1940's.
-However, significant changes occurred during the late 1800's and early 1900's (Brownell, 1939; Brownell & Moser, 1949; Wilson, 1934).
+The algorithms used to teach subtraction today have changed very little since the 1940s.
+However, significant changes occurred during the late 1800s and early 1900s (Brownell, 1939; Brownell & Moser, 1949; Wilson, 1934).
 Different algorithms were used and developed that had a major impact on the way subtraction is taught today, as will be discussed later.
-By going back and exploring other algorithms, we may rediscover different ways of teaching subtraction that might benefit some of today's students.